bishopdynamics/cuestack/CueStack/README.md

 ## Limitations

-* A Cue represents an instantanious situation, it does not include any timing information.
-All timing should be handled by whatever is receiving the command.
-This is an intentional design decision, as it allows CueStack to run as fast as possible without any consideration for timing.
 * Triggers are opaque; you cannot pass along information with them
 * commands are sent to targets one way only; though we may use an API capable of returning data, we make no use of it.